The Survivors

 photo below - anokarina/Flickr

-the $280,000 plans according to DNAinfo in 2013.
+Dave Jennings, the theater's general manager, announced the $280,000 plans according to DNAinfo in 2013.

-capabilities that Music Box patrons have come to expect.
+"Since 1991 guests have enjoyed thousands of films that have screened in the smaller auditorium while occasionally taking issue with seats in need of replacement, limited visibility and sound pollution from passing cars," Jennings wrote in a blog post.
+"The renovated space will present the best in digital and film projection and programming capabilities that Music Box patrons have come to expect.
 In other words, "Over the past five years the Music Box Theatre has invested in the audience experience by updating the HVAC and Electrical systems, reupholstering the seating in the main auditorium, installing digital cinema in both auditoriums while maintaining film projection, and a complete renovation of the smaller screening room in 2013".

-2013 Expansion Photos - Lake View Patch
+2013 expansion photos - Lake View Patch

 Final Product